Reading a retirement plan page

 - Assets trajectory.
 Total assets on the primary axis, assets per participant on a secondary axis.
 Divergence between the two hints at participant churn.

 - Asset flow waterfall.
 BOY assets, plus contributions, plus investment return, less distributions, equals EOY assets.
-The clearest single view of how a plan year-to-date moved.
+The clearest single view of how a plan moved this year.

 - Participants composition.
 Stacked active and retired-with-balance, with a dashed total line.
 Rising retiree count on a flat total is rollover risk.